timm/ABC/README.md

 Yet despite this legacy of elegant minimalism, today’s trends often favor the opposite: ever-larger models, more data, and growing complexity.
-There are many reasons for this[^subtract], but a major one is inertia—we tend to add rather than subtract, mistaking bloat for progress.
-Complex products impress the marketplace and so can drive sales (even if, later,   that drives up maintainance costs).
+There are many reasons for this[^subtract], but a major one is inertia: we tend to add rather than subtract, mistaking bloat for progress.
+Complex products impress the marketplace and so can drive sales (even if, later,   that also drives up maintainance costs).

 | Year     | What                     | Who / System         | Notes                                                                                   |
 |----------|--------------------------|-----------------------|-----------------------------------------------------------------------------------------|